Connect with others who understand.

 Powered By

-Inflammatory breast cancer (IBC) is a rare type of breast cancer.
+Inflammatory breast cancer is a rare type of breast cancer.
 IBC leads to unusual symptoms and is more difficult to diagnose than many other types of breast cancer.
-The condition’s symptoms can include discoloration, swelling, tenderness, and dimpling of the skin.
-It can be misdiagnosed as mastitis, a skin infection on the breast.
+Symptoms may include redness, swelling, tenderness, and dimpling of the skin.
+The condition can be misdiagnosed as mastitis, a breast infection common during breastfeeding.
 IBC grows and spreads fast and needs to be treated quickly.

 About 1 percent to 5 percent of people with breast cancer have IBC.
-According to the American Cancer Society, Black women are more likely to be diagnosed with IBC than white women in the United States.
+According to the American Cancer Society, Black women are more likely than white women to be diagnosed with IBC in the United States.
 Additionally, people who develop this cancer tend to be younger.
-Across all types of breast cancer, the average age at diagnosis in the U.S. is 63 years old.
-However, the average age of IBC diagnosis in the U.S. is 57 years old for white women and 52 for Black women, according to Breastcancer.org.
+Across all types of breast cancer, the average age at diagnosis in the U.S. is 62 years old.
+However, the average age of IBC diagnosis in the U.S. is 57 for white women and 52 for Black women, according to Breastcancer.org.

 As the original cancer cell grows and divides, it creates many more cancer cells that block lymph vessels.
-Lymph vessels are a part of the lymphatic system — the collection of organs and tissues that fights infection, removes waste, and controls levels of fluid around the body.
+Lymph vessels are a part of the lymphatic system — the collection of organs and tissues that fight infection, remove waste, and control levels of fluid around the body.
 When breast cancer cells block the lymph vessels, lymph fluid can’t properly drain out of the breast.
 As lymph fluid builds up, the breast swells and changes in appearance.
 These cells can also spread to the skin, causing an inflamed appearance.

 Inflammatory Breast Cancer Risk Factors